alexeichhorn/YouTubeKit/README.md

 ```

 ### Example 3
-To get the HLS url for a given YouTube ID:
+To get the HLS url for a given YouTube ID of a livestream:
 ```swift
 let hlsManifestUrl = try await YouTube(videoID: "21X5lGlDOfg").livestreams
                           .filter { $0.streamType == .hls }